-The next factor is whether at the time of the current offense or arrest you were on probation, parole, or other release.
-Based on the information I have been provided, you did abscond from the area at the time of your Indictment.
+The next factor is whether at the time of the current offense or arrest you were on probation, parole, or other release pending trial.
+It does not appear that you were.

-The final factor is the nature and seriousness of the danger to the person or community that would be posed by your release.
-Based on the Indictment, there are numerous charges of selling or distributing various narcotic substances to the community.
+The final factor is the nature and seriousness of the danger to any person in the community that would be posed by your release.
+That is a big problem because obviously you have done something that caused the death of another person.